-When it comes to eating for strength and size, we probably know the usual group of foods.
+When it comes to eating for strength and size, we probably know the usual group of foods like chicken, rice and potatoes.
 However there are more foods that have the potential to build big muscles and improve performance, however they are not commonly used.
 Here are 20 bodybuilding foods that you might want to add to your diet if you want to build muscle.

 2. CHICKEN BREAST